wgrewe/wgrewe.github.io/readme.md

 ## An Optimal Decision Tree Model for College Enrollment

-## A Mathemmatical Approach to Prevent Gerrymandering
+## A Mathematical Approach to Prevent Gerrymandering

+## A Basic Email Spam Filter

 ## Project Euler